 A major customer of our Base Chemicals segment has indicated that, upon termination of our existing contract as of December 31, 2005, it will discontinue purchasing ethylene and propylene from us.
 We expect this customer to purchase approximately 18% of our 2005 ethylene production and approximately 19% of our 2005 propylene production pursuant to such contract.
 We believe the expected market conditions in Europe for ethylene and propylene will be such that we will be able to sell, upon expiration of the contract, a substantial portion of the ethylene and propylene such customer historically purchased at prices that generate margins comparable to those historically obtained on sales to such customer.
-However, if market demand for ethylene or propylene in Europe is weaker than expected, we may experience difficulty in selling the ethylene and propylene historically purchased by such customer, or we may have difficulty selling such ethylene and propylene, could have a material adverse effect on our business, results of operations, financial condition, liquidity and on our ability to make payments on the notes.
+However, if market demand for ethylene or propylene in Europe is weaker than expected, we may experience difficulty in selling the ethylene and propylene historically purchased by such customer, or we may have difficulty selling such ethylene and propylene at comparable margins.
+Failure to sell such ethylene or propylene, or the failure to receive comparable margins for such ethylene and propylene, could have a material adverse effect on our business, results of operations, financial condition, liquidity and on our ability to make payments on the notes.